 Notice to Industry – Updates to the federal management of chronic wasting disease in farmed cervids

-December 12, 2017 – Ottawa, ON – The Canadian Food Inspection Agency (CFIA) is updating its national chronic wasting disease (CWD) program to better focus on disease prevention and risk management.
-A three-month extension to the implementation date has been granted to give producers, regional administrators and status assessors, provinces and territories more time to prepare for the upcoming change.
+March 15th, 2019 – Ottawa, ON – The Canadian Food Inspection Agency (CFIA) has updated its national chronic wasting disease (CWD) program to better focus on disease prevention and risk management.

 Disease management is a shared responsibility.
 Efforts to eradicate CWD in the farmed cervid population have not been successful.
-As a result, the CFIA's new approach aims to reduce the risk of the disease spreading by encouraging producers to adopt strong risk mitigation measures.
+The CFIA's current approach aims to reduce the risk of the disease spreading by encouraging producers to adopt strong risk mitigation measures.

-More information about VHCP is available in the Accredited Veterinarian Manual, chapter 13.
+- The National Standards for the VHCP are available in the Accredited Veterinarian Manual, chapter 13.

-To enroll in a VHCP, please contact the appropriate regional administrator in your region of Canada.
+- To enroll in a VHCP, please contact the regional administrator in your region of Canada.

-- June 30, 2017: Announcement of program change to producers, associations and other affected organizations.
+- June 30, 2017: Announcement of CWD program change to producers, associations and other affected organizations.

-- April 1, 2018: New program starts.
-As of this date, producers need to be enrolled in a VHCP to be eligible for CFIA response and compensation.
+- April 1, 2018: New program started.
+As of this date, producers needed to be enrolled in a VHCP to be eligible for CFIA response and compensation.

-- April 1, 2019: Full implementation of program change.
-As of this date, only producers that have been enrolled in and compliant with a VHCP for at least 12 months will be eligible for the CFIA's full response and compensation.
+- April 1, 2019: Full implementation of the program change.
+As of this date, only producers that have achieved level D or higher (or have been enrolled in and compliant with a VHCP for at least 12 months) will be eligible for the CFIA's VHCP response and compensation.

 Report a problem or mistake on this page